Introduction

 Integrate Security into Development Methodologies

-Incorporating protection into programming methodologies, such as Agile and DevOps, is essential for secure application development of financial applications.
-The DevSecOps approach, which incorporates secure application development practices into the DevOps pipeline, ensures that security is considered at every stage of development.
+Incorporating protection into programming methodologies, such as Agile and DevOps, is essential for the security of financial applications.
+The Secure Development Lifecycle ensures that security is considered at every stage of development.
 This includes:

 - Automating risk assessments